-- 311. Public Speaking (5).
-Pr., SP 202 or consent of instructor.
+311. Public Speaking (5).
+Pr., SP 202 or permission of instructor.

 Structure, style, and delivery of various types of speeches for different occasions.
-Theory and study of current examples combined with practice. - 340.
-The Speech and Hearing Mechanism (5).
-Pr., None.
-Anatomy and physiology of the speech and hearing mechanism. - 341.
-Acting and Directing Fundamentals (5)., Pr., SP 202.
-Basic theories and techniques of acting and directing. - 350.
-Introduction to Speech Pathology and Audiology (5)., Pr., None.
+Theory and study of current examples combined with practice.

+340. The Speech and Hearing Mechanism (5).

+Anatomy and physiology of the speech and hearing mechanism.

+341. Acting and Directing Fundamentals (5).
+Pr., SP 202.

+Basic theories and techniques of acting and directing.

+350. Introduction to Speech Pathology and Audiology (5).

 A basic study of the fields of Speech Pathology and Audiology.
 Includes basic information concerning processes and development of speech and language, disorders of speech, and clinical practice in the profession of Speech Pathology.
-Also included is an introduction to the profession of Audiology, bases of sound and the hearing mechanism, disorders of hearing, and clinical practice in Audiology. - 355.
-Clinical Procedures in Speech (1-3).
-Pr., Junior Standing or permission of instructor.
+Also included is an introduction to the profession of Audiology, bases of sound and the hearing mechanism, disorders of hearing, and clinical practice in Audiology.

+355. Clinical Procedures in Speech (1-3).
+Pr., Junior standing or permission of instructor.

 Orientation and introduction to supervised clinical activity dealing with speech disorders.
 Clinical practice required.
-Course may be repeated for credit. - 361.
-Theatre Design and Technology (5)., Pr., None.
+Course may be repeated for credit.

+361. Theatre Design and Technology (5).

-Basic theories of scene design, lighting design, costume design, and make-up design, coupled with an examination of the technology and expertise needed to execute such designs. - 365.
-Clinical Procedures in Audiology (1-3)., pr., Junior Standing or Permission of Instructor.
+Basic theories of scene design, lighting design, costume design, and make-up design, coupled with an examination of the technology and expertise needed to execute such designs.

+365. Clinical Procedures in Audiology (1-3).
+Pr., Junior standing or permission of instructor.

 Orientation and introduction to supervised clinical activity dealing with auditory disorders.
 Clinical practice required.
-Course may be repeated for credit. - 401.
-Playwriting (5).
-Pr., sophomore standing.
+Course may be repeated for credit.

+401. Playwriting (5).
+Pr., Sophomore standing.

-Laboratory course in playwriting; student plays developed from original ideal through scenario into final production script.
-Exceptional plays will be produced by the Department. - 411.
-Persuasion (5).
-Pr., SP 311 or Junior Standing.
-The study and application of the psychology of audience persuasion in interpersonal and public speaking situations. - 414.
-The Development of Rhetorical Theory (5).
-Pr., Junior Standing or permission of instructor.
+Laboratory course in playwriting; student plays developed from original idea through scenario into final production script.
+Exceptional plays will be produced by the Department.

+411. Persuasion (5).
+Pr., SP 311 or Junior standing.

+The study and application of the psychology of audience persuasion in interpersonal and public speaking situations.

+414. The Development of Rhetorical Theory (5).
+Pr., Junior standing or permission of instructor.